-The ocean comes to me when I think of my time with Blue Ventures.
-I do not mean the lyrical Latin names that float through my head while I weed carrots or the thoughts of bioluminescence surrounding my body as I dolphin dove in the mild surf at night, the sounds of muffled breathing through a regulator deep among the reef.
+The ocean comes to me when I think of my time with Blue Ventures; the lyrical Latin names that float through my head, the thoughts of bioluminescence surrounding my body as I dolphin dove in the mild surf at night, the sounds of muffled breathing through a regulator deep among the reef.
 These things, and many more, stay with me.

 To live with something that is inhuman is to make concessions, I believe.
 Living in Madagascar, makes one realise how much of our lives are indeed human.
 By human, I suppose I mean easy.
 Made to suit a consciousness that wants to know, manipulate and ultimately control everything.
 Computers allow us this capability, as do smaller things like toasters, electric ranges, adjustable seats, climate control, maps and GPS units, and a host of other everyday gadgets.
 We surround ourselves with things of human invention, things to make life more pleasant and bearable, things that cost money, energy and resources to produce.
 From the distanced vantage of a place like Andavadoaka, it became fully clear that these items were the controllers rather than the controlled.
-What a relief, I heard more than one volunteer say, not to be tied to the computer or not check voicemail every 10 minutes.
+What a relief, I heard more than one volunteer say, not to be tied to the computer or not check email every 10 minutes.
 As days turned to weeks, the inconveniences of lacking things in life faded, and conversations turned to the ludicrous costs of living back home.
-Living in a shared bungalow with only a few hours of running water for showers and filling water bottles, and limited electricity and communication, made us live far more in the moment.
-Life is not the same in Andavadoaka as it is in most "developed" nations, and I for one am very glad of that.
+Living in a shared bungalow with only a few hours of electricity each day, made us live far more in the moment.

 So, you wake up as the horizon is just warming.
-It seems like the sand just cooled down from the day before, and here comes the sun rising over the horizon of octopus trees, grasses and sand, over the village of 2000 Malagasy fishers and gleaners already rumbling about their work, getting hot bok boks out on the street to sell and tying the pirogue sails on to the dug out pirogues for a day on the lagoon.
+It seems like the sand just cooled down from the day before, and here comes the sun rising over the horizon of trees, grasses and sand, over the village of 2,000 fishers and gleaners already rumbling about their work, getting hot boko-boko doughnuts out on the street to sell and tying the pirogue sails on to the dug out pirogues for a day on the lagoon.
 But you woke to the sounds of the "waker-upper" (another volunteer) letting you know that it's time to dive.

 You may dive twice today.
 Perhaps a night dive, or a late afternoon dive before dinner.
 You will fill the rest of your time with other sorts of tasks.
-You walk to the mangrove forest and snorkel in the leaving tide.
-You see the young fish that will, you hope against hope, soon inhabit the reefs that you study.
+You may walk to the mangrove forest and snorkel in the leaving tide, spotting a young fish that will soon inhabit the reefs that you study.
 You may walk out to the boabab forest to catalogue birds along the way and continue mapping the trees.
 You may lay down quadrats along the beach and look at the invertebrates of the intertidal zone at low tide.
 You may study for an upcoming exam to get your rescue diver or divemaster certification.
 You may take a break between these things, sit on a hammock in the shade and look out at the sea.
-You may start yoga on the beach with some other volunteers.
+You may practice yoga on the beach with some other volunteers.

 You will finish your day in the hotel restaurant, having dinner and discussing the day.
-A dinner of rice and fish, maybe some manioch leaves and potatoes, and a slice of pineapple or fried banana for dessert.
+Rice and pasta, fish and meat, some vegetables, and a slice of pineapple or fried banana for dessert.
 You will be full in belly and mind.
 A day well spent.
 You may forget which day it actually was today, but you will feel it meant something real.
 You will fall asleep ready for more.